 Things to do in Zamboanga City

-There are various things to do in Zamboanga City!
-It’s recommended to stay at least 3 days to cover these.
+There are the best things to do in Zamboanga City, especially if it’s your first time visiting.
+It’s recommended to stay at least 3 days to cover these locations.

 1. Walking city tour